Price Guide: Mortgage of a Residential Property

 - Conveyancing searches, usually in the region of £350, depending which searches are needed.

-- Indemnity insurance (if accepted by your lender as an alternative to searches), usually in the region of £50.
+- Indemnity insurance (if accepted by your lender as an alternative to searches), usually in the region of £50 + VAT.

 Please be aware that if your property is leasehold there may be other costs or fees payable under the terms of the lease.
 These are fees which the freeholder or managing agent will charge, and could include notice fees or other administrative fees.
 These charges vary from property to property.

-This list is not exhaustive and other disbursements may apply.
+This list is not exhaustive and other expenses may apply.

 How long will my re-mortgage take?